David-Desmaisons/Vue.D3.tree/README.md

 Sent when D3.js nodes are computed using `data` props.
 Called with [D3.js hierarchy node](https://github.com/d3/d3-hierarchy#hierarchy)

+* `highlightedNodeChanged`

+Sent when highlighted node has changed.

 ## data

-* `currentNode`
+* `highlightedNode`

 Highlighted node: when set to a node data, the corresponding node and its related links will be highlighted.
+If null standard display is showing.

 ### Build Setup